Intel moves towards production quantum computing with new 17-qubit chip

 It’s not quite like popping out a new Core processor every year, but there’s plenty of overlap.

 “Our infrastructure allows us to adapt the materials and the package,” Clarke said.
-“If you think of a material that might be good for a qubit chip, Intel likely already has a mature process for that material or at least experience with it..”
+“If you think of a material that might be good for a qubit chip, Intel likely already has a mature process for that material or at least experience with it.”

 That isn’t easy when the field of computing they’re attempting to enter is largely theoretical.
 That’s why partners like QuTech, a research institute under TU Delft, are essential.
 Intel isn’t short on big brains, but a dedicated facility under a major technical university is likely more fertile ground for this kind of bleeding-edge work.